 The library supports any processor implementing the Intel

-counters but predefined set of events.
-It is implemented in all
+of counters but predefined set of events.
+It is implemented in

-recent processor for which the specific support has not yet
+very recent processor for which the specific support has not yet

 The following modifiers are supported on Intel architectural PMU:

+2, 3.
 This corresponds to PFM_PLM3.
-This is a boolean modifier.

-cycles in which the event is not occurring.
 This is a boolean

+count cycles in which the event is not occurring.
+This is

-counter will count the number of cycles in which the
+The counter will count the number of cycles in which the

 number of occurrences of the event is greater or equal to

 the threshold.
 This is an integer modifier with values in

 t Measure on both threads at the same time assuming hyper-

 version 3 of the architectural PMU.
 This is a boolean

 September, 2009 LIBPFM(3)